Envian/xiv-criterion-na-strats/guides/_ew/aai/lala/spacial-tactics.md

 {: .casts }
 1x*![beta]Beta*
-: Start on 2, move to 1 after it is hit.
+: Start on 2, move to 1 after the 1 tile is hit.

 2x*![beta]Beta*
 : Plant on 2.